tyson-swetnam/usgs-uav-webinar/PITCHME.md

 +++

-## Which processing and analysis software should you use?
+## Deciding which UAV processing and analysis software should you use?
 <img src="assets/imagery/dreaming.png" width="500">

 +++